This is the multi-page printable view of this section. Click here to print.

 Event Streams Monitoring Metrics

-The following table shows the performance monitoring metrics of Event Streams that can be checked through Cloud Monitoring.
-For detailed usage of Cloud Monitoring, please refer to the Cloud Monitoring guide.
+The table below shows the performance monitoring metrics of Event Streams that can be checked through Cloud Monitoring.
+For detailed Cloud Monitoring usage instructions, refer to Cloud Monitoring guide.

-For server monitoring metrics of Event Streams, please refer to the Virtual Server Monitoring Metrics guide.
+For server monitoring metrics of Event Streams, refer to Virtual Server Monitoring Metrics guide.

 AKHQ State [PID]AHKQ process PIDPID